An Online Professional Development Program for Community and Technical College Faculty

 Technology Bootcamp: Incorporating the Latest Tools for Effective Instruction

 Feeling overwhelmed by all the new technology tools available for classroom use?
 Wondering if any of them can really enhance student achievement?
 Need some guidance on where to start but are too embarrassed to ask?
 This course is for you!
-Join us in a user-friendly environment in which we’ll start at the beginning and explain the latest technology applications and how to incorporate them easily and effectively into both your online and face-to-face courses.
+Join us in a user-friendly environment in which we’ll start at the beginning, examine the latest technology applications—like blogging, social networking, and podcasting—and plan ways to incorporate them easily and effectively into both your online and face-to-face courses.
 Please note: This course is designed for IT novices.

 Technology Bootcamp II—More Tools for Reaching Students

 Don’t abandon those blogs yet!
-Now that you’ve gotten your feet wet in Technology Bootcamp I, you’re ready for the accelerated pace of this course.
+Now that you’re feeling confident from the Technology Bootcamp I experience, you’re ready for the accelerated pace of this course.
 You’ll learn the basics of two new technology tools each week.
-Get ready to explore Google Earth, lecture capture and distribution technologies, collaboration tools, copyrights, and more!
-Note: This course is for faculty who have completed Technology Bootcamp I. A software and equipment list will be posted prior to the course registration.
+Get ready to take your lectures beyond PowerPoint presentations with Prezi, teach with word clouds, and explore Google Earth, lecture capture and distribution technologies, collaboration tools, copyrights, and more!
+Note: This course is for faculty who are competent with Technology Bootcamp I skills.
+A software and equipment list will be posted prior to the course registration.

-The NC-NET Academy courses are six-week, facilitator-led online courses that use Blackboard as the course platform.
+Overview and Enrollment Policies: The NC-NET Academy courses are six-week, facilitator-led online courses that use Blackboard as the course platform.
 Enrollment is open to part-time or full-time community college faculty members in North Carolina on a first come, first served basis.
-(Up to six instructors from one college may register; additional faculty from the same college will be placed on the waiting list and admitted as space allows.)
+A group of 36 colleges are eligible for early enrollment to ensure institutions with fewer resources have an opportunity to benefit from these professional development experiences.
+Up to six instructors from one college may register; additional faculty from the same college will be placed on the waiting list and admitted as space allows.

-Tuition: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) will enable participating faculty members to receive scholarships covering all course tuition.
+Tuition: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) covers all course tuition.

 Registration: All course registration will be done online through the NC-NET website.
 When the enrollment period for a course is open, you will find a link to the online registration form below the course description.
 Participants will be enrolled until each course reaches a maximum of 30 participants.
 A waiting list will also be maintained.